top of page

 This monitoring effort was created to address a real gap: the lack of reliable information on economically important species.
 Developed in dialogue with Indigenous communities, the program aims to evaluate potential changes to regulations within the Bay Islands National Marine Park.

 The data being collected helps us understand how populations of lobster and conch change over time and across different areas of the park, supporting better decision-making for their management and conservation.
 The program began in mid-2024 and already encompasses two years of data (2024–2026).
-Currently, three monitoring campaigns are underway, one on each island, with the active support of trained volunteers who contribute meaningfully to this effort.

 These efforts are made possible through collaboration with the Coral Reef Alliance, the LifeWeb Initiative, and the Instituto Nacional de Conservación Forestal (ICF), including support from FAPVs.